 - How many hours of training will be required for your employee/team to learn how to use it?

 - Is it reliable or will your system admin spend a ton of time validating accuracy?

 - Does the vendor provide customer support, and is it an additional cost?

 These factors and more impact any new platform’s affordability.
 Before you select your CASB security vendor, reach out to current and past customers (if possible) to understand the tool’s strengths, weaknesses, and potential hidden costs.

 K-12 and higher education institutions must be sure to select a CASB vendor that has certified that they comply with federal (and, in some cases, state) student data privacy regulations.
 The Children’s Online Privacy Protection Act (COPPA), like FERPA, is a critical piece of federal regulation that outlines how children’s data is required to be handled and protected by all types of organizations.

 Choosing a CASB vendor that is independently certified in these areas means that schools can feel confident in partnering with a vendor that takes student privacy seriously.
 It also means that the vendor’s technology has been thoroughly and rigorously vetted by an independent organization to ensure it meets the highest standards of security and compliance.

 Some CASB vendors will sell a license at a relatively low price — sometimes simply “throwing in” cloud security as part of a broader package.
 This type of deal can be tempting, but how good is a platform that nobody on your team understands how to use?

 Remember, when it comes to securing your sensitive regulated information in the cloud, it’s not just about checking a box and saying you tried to do it.
-It’s about securing the well-being and financial futures of your organization, employees, students, and customers.
+It’s about securing the well-being and financial futures of your district, employees, students, and community.